EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

         - ❌ opeartor - for two dates
         - ❌ Enf of month/IsEndOfMonth
         - ❌ Different
+        - ❌ Normalize is actually not needed!
     - Python: Review:
         - We are using datetime + day,month,year.
 Is it correct ? should we store just datime so as to have one soruce of true ?
     - Date Parser:
-        - Given string create Date
+        - Given string create Date for example "Mar" → Month::March